CESNET/gjr/README.md

 ```

 ### Use real data from galaxy eu influxdb
-To be able use data from influx database of real galaxies you need to set your environment variables with .env file:
+To be able use data from influx database of real galaxies you need to set your environment variables with .env file.